GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Experiments

-\textbf{Baselines.} We compare with six baselines: EmbedKGQA~\cite{DBLP:conf/acl/SaxenaTT20}, GraftNet~\cite{DBLP:conf/emnlp/SunDZMSC18}, Relation Learning~\cite{DBLP:conf/emnlp/YanLWZDZWX21}, TransferNet~\cite{DBLP:conf/emnlp/ShiC0LZ21}, NSM~\cite{DBLP:conf/wsdm/HeL0ZW21}, and SR+NSM~\cite{DBLP:conf/acl/ZhangZY000C22}.
-As aforementioned in \cref{sec:related_work}, EmbedKGQA, GraftNet, and Relation Learning are \textit{retrieval-based methods} that learn KG representations and scoring functions to predict the likelihood of each entity being the answer to a given question.
-These methods are very similar to the first step of GNN2R, as we learn entity embeddings and use Euclidean distance for candidate answer selection.
-The other three baselines, i.e., TransferNet, NSM, and SR+NSM, are \textit{reasoning-based methods} that can provide reasoning process over topological structures of KGs as explanations of returned answers.
-They are similar to the second step of GNN2R.
-It is worth mentioning that, in the weakly-supervised multi-hop QA task, these reasoning-based methods are state-of-the-art (SOTA) baselines.
+We compare with six baselines: EmbedKGQA~\citep{DBLP:conf/acl/SaxenaTT20}, GraftNet~\citep{DBLP:conf/emnlp/SunDZMSC18}, Relation Learning~\citep{DBLP:conf/emnlp/YanLWZDZWX21}, TransferNet~\citep{DBLP:conf/emnlp/ShiC0LZ21}, NSM~\citep{DBLP:conf/wsdm/HeL0ZW21}, and SR+NSM~\citep{DBLP:conf/acl/ZhangZY000C22}.
+EmbedKGQA, GraftNet, and Relation Learning belong to the retrieval-based methods introduced in \cref{sec:related_work}.
+The other three baselines, i.e., TransferNet, NSM, and SR+NSM, are reasoning-based methods that can provide their reasoning process as answer explanations.
+In the weakly-supervised multi-hop KGQA task, TransferNet, NSM, and SR+NSM are the SOTA methods.

-\textbf{Overall Results.} The overall performance of our model is reported in \cref{table:overal_performance}.
+The overall performance of our model is reported in \cref{table:overal_performance}.
 Following the baselines, we use Hits@1 and F1 score (both in percentage form) as evaluation metrics.
-Hits@1 refers to the proportion of test questions for which the \textit{top-1} answers returned are correct.
+Hits@1 refers to the proportion of test questions for which the returned \textit{top-1} answers are correct.
 Since there could be multiple correct answers for a given question, the F1 score is calculated based on the precision and recall of all returned answers.
 In the row \textbf{GNN2R (Step-I)}, we report the results with only the first step of our model.
 Specifically, for a test question, we return its nearest-neighboring entity in the computed embedding space as the \textit{top-1} answer.
 For calculating the F1 score, other entities within a threshold of distance\footnote{This distance is calculated by multiplying the shortest distance by a pre-defined threshold.} are returned as all possible answers.
 In the row \textbf{GNN2R (Step-I + Step-II)}, we report the results of the complete model.
-As introduced in \cref{subsection:step_2}, final answers (entities) can be obtained based on reasoning subgraphs.
-Similarly, the entity that has the shortest distance in Step-I is returned as the \textit{top-1} answer, while other entities within a threshold of distance form the complete answer set.
+Final answers (entities) can be obtained according to the retrieved reasoning subgraphs.
+Similarly, the entity that has the shortest distance in Step-I is returned as the \textit{top-1} answer, while other entities within a threshold of distance are considered as the final answers.

 The following can be observed from \cref{table:overal_performance}: